odpi/egeria/open-metadata-implementation/view-services/README.md

   The Glossary Manager OMVS is for user interfaces supporting the creation and editing of glossary content, such as glossary terms and categories, in a controlled workflow process.
 This means that as terms and categories are created, updated and deleted, these changes are invisible to the general user until they are approved.

+* **[Governance Officer](governance-officer)** - maintain governance definitions used to define any governance domain.

+  The Governance Officer OMVS is for user interfaces supporting the creation and editing of a new governance domain.

+* **[Metadata Explorer](metadata-explorer)** - provides generic search, query and retrieval operations for open metadata.

+  The Metadata Explorer OMVS is for user interfaces supporting the search, query and retrieval of open metadata.
+It is an advanced API for users that understand the [Open Metadata Types](https://egeria-project.org/types/).

+* **[My Profile](my-profile)** - locate, retrieve and update information relating to the calling user's profile.

+  The My Profile OMVS is for user interfaces supporting a personalized experience.
+A registered user is able to maintain information about themselves and their network as well as set up and use personalized collections of metadata elements.

+* **[Notification Manager](notification-manager)** - manages the definitions of notifications.

+  The Notification Manager OMVS is for user interfaces supporting a personalized notification service.
+This includes the definition of the trigger for the notification, the style of notification and the recipient.

+* **[People Organizer](people-organizer)** - describe teams, roles and organizational structure.

+  The People Organizer OMVS provides the REST APIs used to maintain information about an organization.
+This includes the definitions of teams, roles and organization structures.

+* **[Project Manager](project-manager)** - manage projects and related elements.

+  The Project Manager OMVS provides the REST APIs to create projects and related elements such as project manager roles.
+The projects can be nested and they can be classified to describe the type of project.
+For example, one type of classification for a project is *Campaign*, another is *Task*.

+* **[Privacy Officer](data-officer)** - manage the governance of privacy.

+  The Privacy Officer OMVS is a REST API designed to support user interfaces (UIs) for supporting a Privacy Officer as they lead the data privacy governance program.
+This builds on the capabilities of the Governance Officer OMVS.

 * **[Reference Data](reference-data)** - manage reference data.

   The Reference Data OMVS is a REST API designed to support user interfaces (UIs) that maintain reference data values and their mappings.

+* **[Security Officer](security-officer)** - manage the governance of security.

+  The Security Officer OMVS is a REST API designed to support user interfaces (UIs) for supporting a Security Officer as they lead the security governance program.
+This builds on the capabilities of the Governance Officer OMVS.

 * **[Template Manager](template-manager)** - locate and maintain templates.